Carolyn Massiah, Ph.D.Interim Chair & Associate Lecturer, Marketing

 The research of Dr. Massiah, focuses primarily upon Intergroup Relations among Consumers within the Service Marketing and Consumer Behavior Domains.
 Specifically she examines subjects such as consumption experiences, commercial friendships, commercial social support, ethnic consumption, nested identities, sense of community, and social networks.
 Dr. Massiah also maintains a secondary research stream in Scholarship of Teaching and Learning which focuses on student engagement, student entitlement, mass section instruction, and delivery modes.
 Her research has been published in Journal of Services Research, Journal of Services Management, Services Marketing Quarterly, Marketing Education review and Managing Service Quality.
 It has also been presented at various conferences, including, the American Marketing Association, the Annual Frontiers in Services Conference, and the International Colloquium in Relationship Marketing Proceedings.

-Dr. Massiah has won several prestigious awards, including Winner of the Association of Consumer Research (ACR) 2013 People’s Choice Best Working Paper Award, 2010 Young Alumni Hall of Fame Inductee of the Anderson School of Management at the University of New Mexico, 2013-14 UCF Faculty Advisor of the Year, 2014 College of Business Administration Excellence in Faculty-Student Engagement Award, 2013 Honorable Mention for the UCF Chuck D. Dziuban Award for Excellence in Online Teaching, and the 2010 UCF Teaching Incentive Program Award.
+Dr. Massiah has won several prestigious awards, including Winner of the Association of Consumer Research (ACR) 2013 People’s Choice Best Working Paper Award, 2010 Young Alumni Hall of Fame Inductee of the Anderson School of Management at the University of New Mexico, 2013-14 UCF Faculty Advisor of the Year, 2014 College of Business Administration Excellence in Faculty-Student Engagement Award, 2013 Honorable Mention for the UCF Chuck D. Dziuban Award for Excellence in Online Teaching, and the 2010 UCF Teaching Incentive Program Award.he inter

 View CV: Download